mayuresh-savargaonkar/starter-hugo-academic/content/publication/oagnn/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Wael Hassanieh
   - admin
-  - Wael Hassanieh
   - Abdallah Chehade

 # Author notes (optional)
-author_notes: 'Second Author'
+author_notes: 'Second author'

 date: '2023-07-25T00:00:00Z'
 doi: '10.1109/ITEC55900.2023.10186948'